vicbonj/pydtfe/README.md

-# density
+# density maps 2d and 3d

 Author: Victor Bonjean

 Mail: victor.bonjean@obspm.fr

-A code to perform density maps in 2d or in 3d with a distribution of points in inputs.
+A code to perform density maps in 2d or in 3d with a distribution of points in inputs, using the Delaunay Tesselation Field Estimator (PhD thesis: Schaap, W. E. (2007).
+DTFE: the Delaunay Tessellation Field Estimator s.n.).

 - Download the ipython notebook and the file pydtfe.py and put it in the same folder.